28

 SIZE: 7½” x 7½”.

-YARN REQUIRED: For the ecru colour #4 / Medium / Worsted / Aran weight cotton yarn, e.g., Cotton Et Lin from Yarn Bee.
+YARN WEIGHT: For the ecru colour #4 / Medium / Worsted / Aran weight cotton yarn, e.g., Cotton Et Lin from Yarn Bee.
 For the embroidery stitches, you’ll need a #3 / Light / DK / Light Worsted weight cotton yarn in green and red.
-You’ll need one ball (180 yds/165m) of yarn for the main section, and only small amounts for the embroidery.

 RECOMMENDED HOOK SIZE: 5 mm (H-8) crochet hook.